rudderlabs/rudderstack-docs/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/README.md

 For more information, please check the [How to Filter Selective Destinations](https://docs.rudderstack.com/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk#4-how-to-filter-selective-destinations-to-send-event-data) section.

 ## 3.2.
 Identify

 This method allows you to link the users and their actions to a specific `userid`.
+You can also add additional information as `traits` to a user.
+Once you set the `identify` information to the user, those will be passed to the successive `track` or `page` calls.
+To reset the user identification, you can use the `reset` method.

 The `identify()` method definition is as follows: